-Canon T6 versus Panasonic G7
+Canon T6 vs Panasonic G7

 The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in March 2016 and May 2015.
 The T6 is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (T6) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Canon T6 vs Panasonic G7

 The physical size and weight of the Canon T6 and the Panasonic G7 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The G7 can be obtained in two different colors (black, silver), while the T6 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (17 percent) than the Canon T6.
 Moreover, the G7 is markedly lighter (15 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the G7 are weather-sealed.